 By law every council must hold an annual meeting in May.
 In an election year the meeting must be held on the day that the councillors take office, or within 14 days thereafter.
-No councils in Northamptonshire have ordinary elections in 2024, so the annual meeting can be on any day in May.
+For 2025 therefore, the earliest date that the annual meeting can be held is 6 May 2025, and the latest date is 22 May 2025.
+An annual meeting held outside those dates would be procedurally unlawful.